 Typically the exam will be scheduled approximately one to two weeks after the end of the spring quarter of the first year.
 The exam is taken by all students on the same date as established by the Associate Dean for Doctoral Education.
 The exam covers content from required research methods and statistics courses taken during the first year of study in the doctoral program.
 The exam is taken using an identifier code rather than the student name so that faculty grading the exam is unable to discern which student's tests are being graded.
-Each exam consists of three sections: Methods Part 1 (general research methods), Methods Part 2 (intervention research methods) and Statistics.
-Each section is graded by at least two members of the Ph.D.
+The exam is graded by at least two members of the Ph.D.
 Program Committee as either Pass or Fail.
 Should a student fail any section of the research methods and statistics qualifying exam, they may elect to take the failed section(s) of the exam one more time during the month preceding the fall quarter of the second year, as scheduled by the Associate Dean for Doctoral Education.
 Should the student fail the section(s) of the exam a second time, they will be terminated from the program.
 The exam may include multiple-choice, brief answer, essay or other types of questions common in graduate examinations.